-ANY APPLICATION RECEIVED AFTER JANUARY 1, 2015 IS SUBJECT TO THE NEW CONNECTION FEE RATE OF $2.88 / GALLON PER DAY (GPD).
-Any application in the system which has not paid on the invoice due date will be adjusted to the 2015 rate as well, unless payment or prior agreement is in place with PVSC Legal.
+ANY APPLICATION RECEIVED AFTER JANUARY 1, 2016 IS SUBJECT TO THE NEW CONNECTION FEE RATE OF $2.98 / GALLON PER DAY (GPD).
+Any application given a file number in our system which has not paid by the invoice due date will be adjusted to the 2016 rate as well, unless payment or prior agreement is in place with the PVSC Legal Department.

 Passaic Valley Sewerage Commission

 Attn: Connections Unit, ICB